derhuerst/db-rest/docs/readme.md

 ### Use other APIs

 [transitous.org](https://transitous.org) may be another option, even with worldwide coverage based on GTFS/RT-feeds, however, as with any other APIs, it should not be flooded with requests.
+If only data on trains is needed (no buses, trams etc.), [DB (I)RIS-based APIs](https://developers.deutschebahn.com/db-api-marketplace/apis/product/timetables) may also be of interest.

 ### Run your own instance of this API